MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-logging.md

 ---
 title: Configure logging in the Azure libraries for Python
-description: The Azure libraries use the standard Python logging module and is configured on a per-library or per-operation basis. ms.date: 06/01/2020 ms.topic: conceptual
+description: The Azure libraries use the standard Python logging module, which is configured on a per-library or per-operation basis. ms.date: 06/04/2020 ms.topic: conceptual
 ---